 - Using reusable beeswax wraps in place of cling film

 - Use a bar of soap instead of liquid soap

 - Buying wooden toys instead of plastic ones

 - Buying loose fruit and veg and use a string bag

 - Buying milk in glass bottles

 - Buying bread in a paper bag

 - Buy toilet paper wrapped in paper

-- Get your child to produce a poster encouraging members of your family to help reduce plastic pollution.
+- Make a pledge sheet as a family showing the things you will do to help reduce plastic pollution.
 Display it somewhere where the whole family will see it regularly.